BPK-Benz/Scrubtyphus_BacteriaInfection/README.md

 ### How to Run Training and Evaluation using mmdetection
 ### Prerequisites
 - Before you begin, ensure you have mmdetection installed.
-If not, you can follow the installation instructions from mmdetection's official repository.<br>
+If not, you can follow the installation instructions from mmdetection's official repository.
+You can access it at https://github.com/open-mmlab/mmdetection/projects.<br>
 - Pre-trained models can be downloaded from the official mmdetection website before you starting.<br>
 - Several files in the mmdetection repository were modified (looking at modified_mmdetection folder) and utilized to evaluate metrics for our project.<br>